realjhoo/toki-pona-advent/README.md

 # toki-pona-advent

- A simple text adventure game in toki pona
+This will be a simple text adventure game in toki pona.
+However, at the moment it is a simple text adventure game in English.